angelafgao/angelafgao.github.io/about.markdown

 My research interests are in computational imaging and photography, focusing on the intersection of physics based models with data driven methods.

+Outside of research, I enjoy watercoloring nature and exploring new places.

+Here is a photo of me hiking in Chamonix, France.
 <div align="center">
   <img src="/assets/chamonix_fixed.jpg" alt="Chamonix"
         title="Chamonix" class="center"/>
 </div>

-Outside of research, I enjoy watercoloring nature and exploring new places.
+Here are some of my recent watercolors.
 <div class="row">
   <div class="column">
     <img src="/assets/heather.jpg" alt="Snow" style="width:100%">